 Although there are various equations available to estimate BMR, one commonly used formula is the Harris-Benedict equation.
 This equation takes into account an individual’s weight, height, age, and gender to provide an estimate of their BMR.
 It is important to remember that BMR is just an estimate and should be used as a starting point for determining your nutritional needs.
 Consulting with a healthcare professional or registered dietitian will allow for a more accurate and personalized assessment of your BMR.

-See also How to estimate how many calories you need daily
+See also How many calories does 60000 steps burn

 In conclusion, understanding your Basal Metabolic Rate (BMR) is essential for creating a well-rounded approach to meeting your nutritional needs and achieving a healthy weight.
 BMR serves as a baseline for determining the number of calories your body requires to carry out basic functions at rest.
 This knowledge empowers you to make informed decisions about your dietary choices and strive towards optimal health and wellness.